 Accounting for about half the current entry door market, steel doors are relatively inexpensive while still offering superior security and weather resistance that you'd expect from the costlier wood and fiberglass varieties.

-If the door is damaged, it may be harder to repair a steel door than a comparable wood or fiberglass door.
+If a door is damaged, it may be harder to repair a steel door than a comparable wood or fiberglass door.
 In addition, if you don't paint over a scratch quickly, it could end up rusting.